DimitarTerzov/react-container-pattern/README.md

 Application counts button clicks and save the count in db.
 Click count is displayed and refreshed after every click.

+Important think is to sync both applications.
+When the button is clicked in mobile we should update the count in web app too.

 To test it run Flask and React applications.